 - Stir everything to mix.
 Do this very lightly.
 Don't beat or over-mix it as it will toughen the dough.
 This is important!

-Assembling and baking a cobbler
+Assembling and baking

 - Make sure you have the right pan size.
 This is important if you don't want the filling to overflow before the biscuit topping is fully baked.
-If it does overflow (it happens) put a piece of foil on the bottom of the oven to catch the spilled juices.
+If it does overflow (it happens), put a piece of foil on the bottom of the oven to catch the spilled juices.

 - When is it done?
-The top will get golden brown and the strawberry layer bubbling.
+The top will get golden brown and the strawberry layer will be bubbling.
 But always lift the dough here and there with a fork to check that it's completely baked inside.
 There should be no wet parts at all.

 Kitchen notes